fersistemaw/fersistemaw/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working with web/mobile system development
+- 👯 I’m looking to collaborate on php
 - 🌱 I’m currently learning vue.js
-- 👯 I’m looking to collaborate on php
-- 🤔 I’m looking for help with html responsivo
+- 🤔 I’m looking for help with html responsive
 - 💬 Ask me about webdesign
-- 📫 How to reach me: 15991253948
+- 📫 How to reach me: 15981823038
 - 😄⚡
 -->